 Always get documentation from these professional visits and pass this evidence along to your attorney’s office.

 Respond to Construction Site and Industrial Accidents Appropriately

 Construction site and industrial accidents are serious business.

 Since your health and ability to make a living is at stake, you need to treat the case with care.
 The tips above will give you a roadmap.

-At the personal injury law offices of Stepp and Sullivan, we have the experience and knowledge needed for your case or settlement.
+At the personal injury law offices of Stepp Law Firm, we have the experience and knowledge needed for your case or settlement.

 We are the premier personal injury firm in the Houston area with 35 years in the business, and we only get paid when you win.